×

 • Mongolian is spoken as a national language in: China, Mongolia.

 You will also get to know the continents where Italian and Mongolian speaking countries lie.
-Based on the number of people that speak these languages, the position of Italian language is 27 and position of Mongolian language is not available.
+Based on the number of people that speak these languages, the position of Italian language is 27 and position of Mongolian language is 26.
 Find all the information about these languages on Italian and Mongolian.

 Italian and Mongolian Language History